Fisher Automobile Company: Background

+Promotion

 Fisher promoted the automobile dealership as he had his bicycle shop with carefully planned stunts.
 He flew an automobile over Indianapolis supported by a hot air balloon, and pushed another off the roof of his four-story building in downtown Indianapolis.

 Fisher made millions with the sale and manufacture of an early form of headlights, became involved with automobile racing and was a principal in the building of the Indianapolis Motor Speedway and the Lincoln Highway and Dixie Highway, two of the earliest paved roads across the United States.

 Fisher Automobile Company was sold to Gibson Automobile Company in 1911.
 Fisher re-incorporated a new Fisher Automobile Company in 1913, but little is known of its fate.